Elephant418/Markdownify/README.md

 1. Fork the Markdownify repository
 2. Create a new branch for each feature or improvement
-3. Send a pull request from each feature branch to the **develop** branch
+3. Send a pull request from each feature branch to the **v3.x** branch

 If you don't know much about pull request, you can read [the Github article](https://help.github.com/articles/using-pull-requests).